 The Medicare Access and CHIP Reauthorization Act (MACRA)

-On January 1, 2017, physicians, providers, and health care providers will embark on the era of MACRA, the Medicare Access and CHIP Reauthorization Act of 2015, which will dramatically change how providers are paid by the Centers for Medicare and Medicaid Services.
-Signed into federal law by President Obama on April 16, 2015, MACRA is a fix for the unsustainable Sustainable Growth Rate (SGR) formula.
+On January 1, 2017, implementation of the Medicare Access and CHIP Reauthorization Act (MACRA) of 2015 dramatically changed how licensed health care providers are paid by the Centers for Medicare and Medicaid Services (CMS).
+Signed into federal law by President Barack Obama on April 16, 2015, MACRA is a fix for the unsustainable Sustainable Growth Rate (SGR) formula.

-On October 14, 2016, the Centers for Medicare and Medicaid Services (CMS) published its final rule on of the Quality Payment Program (QPP) creating a flexible system for physicians and other eligible providers to select between two paths connecting quality to payments.
-This creates a provider payment system more in line with how healthcare is approached today versus 20 years ago.
-The QPP pathways seek to tie an increased percentage of physicians’ Medicare fee-for-service (FFS) payments to outcomes through the new Merit-based Incentive Payment System (MIPS) and to encourage the adoption of “alternative payment models” (APMs) which will require practices to take on more financial and technological risks.
-According to the MACRA rules, providers will be able to switch between the MIPS and the APM track on a year-to-year basis, allowing further advancement of the U.S. healthcare system compared to what was in place over 20 years ago.
+The QPP data submission pathways seek to tie an increased percentage of physician’s Medicare fee-for-service (FFS) payments to outcomes via the Merit-based Incentive Payment System (MIPS) and encourage the adoption of “alternative payment models” (APMs).
+By adopting APMs, practices are required to take on more financial and technological risks.
+According to the MACRA legislation, participating providers will be able to switch between the MIPS and the APM track on a year-to-year basis, allowing further advancement of the U.S. healthcare system compared to what was in place over 20 years ago.